spdx/spdx-spec/chapters/usage-profile.md

 ### 31.1.1 Description

 Software packages are sometimes generated with specific Build conditions based on package supplier's license conditions and intended usage in addition to original software source code.
-In those cases, it is preferred for the package supplier to clearly state in the SPDX document the intended usage of the package as envisioned when setting the Build conditions.
-In other cases, some specific licenses out of dual or multiple licenses of original software source code may be applied to the package according to the Build conditions.
-Or, the inspection conditions for packages may also have to be clearly stated for each package.
+In those cases, it is preferred for the package supplier to clearly state in the SPDX document the intended usage of the package as envisioned when setting the Build conditions, and/or the inspection conditions for packages may also have to be clearly stated for each package.

-With this "Usage Scope" field, the intended usage and license conditions assumed by the package supplier are appended to the generated package in a manner that supplements those conditions contained in the source code.
+With this "Usage Scope" field, the intended usage assumed by the package supplier is appended to the generated package in a manner that supplements those conditions contained in the source code.

 Table 31.1 — Metadata for the usage scope field